hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

   19:47:35 EST 2023, last exception: N/A -- [ds0] SELECT name FROM client WHERE id = ?
 ```

+As shown above, a ranking entry includes at least the following information, in order:

+- Number of total executions, and number of failed ones
+- Average response time and standard deviation of it
+- Minimum and maximum response times (in brackets)
+- TET (total elapsed time) to measure the overall impact of a query
+- First and last recorded query executions
+- Last thrown exception, if any
+- Datasource where the query ran
+- SQL Query

 ## Multi Data Source Aware